sensor-dream/APIVOF/guidelines/list-info/n-packs-in-system-fedora-34.md

 ```
 Эпоха        : 1
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Non-English locale data for Node.js
+Short desc    : Non-English locale data for Node.js
 URL          : http://nodejs.org/
-Лицензия     : MIT and ASL 2.0 and ISC and BSD
+License      : MIT and ASL 2.0 and ISC and BSD
-Описание     : Optional data files to provide full-icu support for Node.js.
+Descript     : Optional data files to provide full-icu support for Node.js.
 Remove this
              : package to save space if non-English locales are not needed.
 ```